stuWolf/TaskTitan/README.md

-# TaskTitan
+# TASK TITAN
-To provide a platform for customers and trades people to initiate trade jobs, assign them to workers and track their progress.
+The purpose of this app is to provide a platform for customers and trades people to initiate trade jobs, assign them to workers and track their progress.
 Also give customers an option to leave a review.
 ## TASK TITAN Full stack application Part A

 ### Main links of the project: